What We Do

 BTV can be viewed on cable television in the greater Bellingham/Whatcom County area as well as via the internet.

-Comcast Cable TV Channel 10 in greater Bellingham
+Comcast Cable TV Channels 10 and 321 in greater Bellingham

 BTV is viewable in the greater Bellingham area where ever cable television services from Comcast Cable are available.
-BTV is on Comcast Channel 10.
+BTV is on Comcast Channel 10 in standard definition and Channel 321 in high definition.

 Residents and businesses with Comcast Cable television services in Whatcom County can also view BTV on Channel 10, unless another community or government jurisdiction provides access programming